-Safety First, Safety Every Day
+Research Safety First, Safety Everyday

 Safety, in all academic and research endeavors throughout campus, is a core institutional value at the University of Michigan.
 Exceptional research means safe research and all campus community members working to ensure that safety is prioritized in U-M research environments every day.
 The dedication of U-M’s research community is essential to keeping research safe and for elevating the university’s reputation as a global leader in research and scholarship.
 Thanks to the efforts of researchers and administrators, the university has made tremendous strides toward improving research safety since the launch of the safety initiative.

 The Research and Academic Safety Committee invites the U-M Research Community to participate in a safety initiative survey.
 The U-M community’s feedback helps us continue to strengthen U-M’s culture of research and laboratory safety, ensuring all faculty, staff and trainees work and thrive in a safe environment.